 You may discover that you love to kiss their neck or rest your head on their chest.
 Notice how you feel giving and receiving this attention.
 This can increase your intimacy and closeness with your partner and overall improve your sex life.

 The most important part of having good sex is communication.
 If your partner goes down on you and clearly has no idea what they’re doing, it’s your job to give direction.
-You absolutely have to share what feels good and what doesn’t if you want to get the most out of your sex life.
+You absolutely have to share what feels good and what doesn’t if you want to make sex more interesting.
 As our sexual health columnist Emma Kaywin likes to say, “communication is the best lubrication.”

 Many couples find it difficult to talk about sex even under the best of circumstances.
 When sexual problems occur, feelings of hurt, shame, guilt, and resentment can halt conversation altogether.
-Because good communication is a cornerstone of a healthy relationship, establishing a dialogue is the first step not only to a better sex life, but also to a closer emotional bond.
+Because good communication is a cornerstone of a healthy relationship, establishing a dialogue is the first step not only to a better sex life but also to make sex more interesting and build a closer emotional bond.

 There are two types of sexual conversations: the ones you have in the bedroom and the ones you have elsewhere.
 It’s perfectly appropriate to tell your partner what feels good in the middle of lovemaking, but it’s best to wait until you’re in a more neutral setting to discuss larger issues, such as mismatched sexual desire or orgasm troubles.